- TABLE OF CONTENTS

 Christ Jesus is due all credit for anything I may contribute to life.
 I shall not, however; make silly scenes of false humility.
 My life has been rather colorful at times, not because of my own cleverness, but because my Lord has graciously chosen for me a life trail which is rather fun to look back over.

 Elizabeth is my good wife (now gone to be with Jesus), and she was my class mate at Rift Valley Academy in Kenya.
-She is consulted on these yarns since she was with me in many of them.
+She is consulted on these yarns since she also suffered through many of them.
 She will add some of her own stories along the way.
-We now live in the Hill Country of Texas.
-If you cannot live in Texas, at least try to get close.